Mexican Spotted Owls are Mexican birds that are on the endangered species list, but little is known by many about these cuddly creatures.

-Status: Near threatened
+- Status: Near threatened

-Known as: Mexican Spotted Owl, Spotted owl
+- Known as: Mexican Spotted Owl, Spotted owl

-Estimated numbers left in the wild: 2,100 in the United States, Mexican population unknown but also very low
+- Estimated numbers left in the wild: 2,100 in the United States, Mexican population unknown but also very low

 Table of Contents

-Females are larger than males on average.
-The colour of this subspecies is chestnut brown with large white and brown spots on the head, chest, and back.
-Unusually, their eyes are dark in colour, which is in contrast to the light colours of most owl eyes – a fact which allows much easier identification.
+The color of this subspecies is chestnut brown with large white and brown spots on the head, chest, and back.
+Unusually, their eyes are dark in color, which is in contrast to the light colors of most owl eyes – a fact which allows much easier identification.

-They prey on small forest animals of many different kinds, including mammals (rabbits, gophers, wood rats, mice, bats, and voles principally), birds, reptiles (snakes and lizards), and even insects or large spiders.
+They prey on small forest animals of many different kinds, including mammals (rabbits, gophers, wood rats, mice, bats, and voles principally), reptiles (snakes and lizards), and even insects or large spiders.

 Their preferred hunting technique is to perch on a high branch, scanning the ground below with their keen eyesight and hearing.
 When prey appears, they drop silently on it, kill it, and devour it.